nvmcr/DataScience_HandBook/Statistics/README.md

 ## A/B Testing
 An A/B test is an experiment with two groups to establish which of two treatments/products/procedures is superior.
 A/B test will have two versions of products one is a regular version without any change called *control group* and other version is with new update/experiment called *treatment group*.
 How we measure the effect of the update is with test statistic.
 ## Hypothesis Tests
 Hypothesis/significance tests purpose is to help us learn whether random chance is responsible for an observed effect.
 A/B testing is one type of a hypothesis testing.
-We get easilt fooled by random chance.
+We can get easily fooled by random chance.
 When we see a coin landing on Heads for straight 6 times will make us think that coin is baised but in reality it might be pure random chance.
 A hypothesis test is further analysis of A/B test to assess whether random chance is a resonable explanation for the observed difference between groups A and B.

 The main logic in these tests is we start with an hypothesis that difference between A and B is caused by random chance.
 This is our *null hypothesis*.
 Our hope then is that to prove this null hypothesis wrong.
 We will have an *alternative hypothesis* in contradictory to null.
 For example: Null could be No difference between A and B, then Alternative would be A is different from B.